Username-ejg-not-available/eecs510-functions/README.md

 Unlike DFAs, NFAs can have multiple or even no transitions for a specific state letter combo.
 To show no transitions, write `None`
 To show multiple, write them as a list
-IMPORTANT: NFAs support epsilon-transisions, which means epsilon must be included as the last column in delta whether you are using it or not.
+IMPORTANT: NFAs support epsilon-transitions, which means epsilon must be included as the last column in delta whether you are using it or not.
 This example is problem 1 from HW2 for my class
 `delta = [ [[0,1], 0, None], [2, None, None], [3, None, None], [None, None, None] ]`
 * Call NFA constructor
 The parameters are the same as DFAs.
-There is currently no support for multiple start states or epsilon-transitions as we haven't done them yet
 `nfa = NFA(0,delta,[3])`

 ### FunctionsNFA
 Various NFA functions:
 * setSigma(list)
 Same as DFA, except to accomadate for the fact that epsilon is technically in sigma, you must also include "\n", which represents epsilon.
 `nfa.setSigma(["a","b", "\n"])`
 * DELTA(letter, current state [optional parameter, defaults to start state])
 Same as dfa, returns list if there are multiple transistions, None if there are none